Principles of the Bow Drill

 The Hearth Board

-Cut a section of wood at least 15cm/6in (I have used shorter) in length and at least 4cm wide.
-The main advantage of a bigger board is that you can tempt more embers out of it, without having to keep making a new board!
-Preferably with few knots. cut the chosen wood into a small log (6 inches to 1 foot) section.
+Cut a section of branch/log at least 20cm-ish in length (so you can comfortably place your foot on the board) at least 4cm wide (at least twice width of spindle.)
+The main advantage of a longer board is that you can tempt more embers out of it, without having to keep making a new board!
+Preferably with few knots.
 Stand the log on one end, and using a bushcraft knife or small hatchet, baton off one side, then the next.
-I recommend to carve Ivy and Clematis with a small hand axe as they don't split straight.
-It is preferred to carve both sides flat so it resembles a plank - it doesn't have to be perfect (it's easier if it lies flat on the ground. ) I prefer it to be no more than 2cm thick, ideally about 15mm.
-If it's too thick the dust has more time to cool, too thin and you may wear through it too quickly.
+I recommend to carve Ivy and Clematis as they don't split straight.
+Try to carve both sides flat so the hearth board resembles a plank -and lies flat on the ground.
+I prefer it to be about 2cm thickness.
+If it's too thick it takes longer to fill the notch with dust - as you want the base of the spindle touching the dust to help ignite it.
+Too thin and you may wear through the board too quickly before coaxing an ember.

-Using a knife, you will need to make a small indentation which you can place the thick end of the drill into, to get started so the drill doesn't slip around.
+You will need to make a small hole (divot) which you can place the base of the drill in, to get started so the drill doesn't slip .
 I prefer the edge of the drill to be upto about 5mm away from the edge of the hearth board.

-The notch in the hearth board will be made, once you have started to drill into the wood and started to form a burnt depression - this will be explained in the "Method" section.
-There are also notchless methods as well.
+The notch in the hearth board will be made, once you have burnt in the board - this will be explained in the "Method" section.

-Using a knife, you will need to make a small indentation which you can place the thick end of the drill into, to get started so the drill doesn't slip around.
+You will need to make a small hole (divot) which you can place the base of the drill in, to get started so the drill doesn't slip .
 I prefer the edge of the drill to be upto about 5mm away from the edge of the hearth board.

-The notch in the hearth board will be made, once you have started to drill into the wood and started to form a burnt depression - this will be explained in the "Method" section.
-There are also notchless methods as well.
+The notch in the hearth board will be made, once you have burnt in the board - this will be explained in the "Method" section.

 The Drill / Spindle

-The drill needs to be as perfectly straight as possible and again as knot free as possible.
-I prefer to look for wood that is the right thickness, rather than carve them down.
+The drill needs to be as straight as possible and knot free as possible.

 The Bearing Block